tmyers273/11ty-starter/README.md

 ```
 npm install
+# or yarn install
 ```

-To start the development server (and Mix), run the `npm run dev` command in terminal.
+To start the development server (and Mix), run the `npm run hot` or `yarn hot` command in terminal.
 Eleventy has hot reloading baked in and will automatically watch your template files for changes.
 Mix will watch any changes to the JS and SCSS files.

+## Important Notes

+All CSS edits should be done in the `resources/sass` folder.
+Any changes in the root `css` dir will be ignored!

+## Getting Started

+Edit the `site/index.njk` file to start editing the home page.
+As long as `yarn hot` is running, changes will be automatically updated when any `.*njk` file is saved.

+The site pages extend a layout component.
+The layouts can be found in the `site/includes/layouts` directory.

 ## Folder Structure